OUR TEAM

 During this time, Kate has been actively supporting human/women's rights within the childbearing year and has a deep understanding of how continuous support, informed decision making and education are pivotal in improving birth outcomes.

-Kate founded Doulas Without Borders in May 2019 and is excited to have grown the organisation from a dozen to several hundred volunteers.
-Kate has enjoyed founding our values of reflective practice, feedback and continuous learning towards improved outcomes
+Kate founded Doulas Without Borders in May 2019 and is excited to have grown the organisation to over 190 volunteers across the U.K and to include in-house departments of Language Support, Infant Feeding and Therapies.
+Kate has enjoyed founding our values of reflective practice, feedback and continuous learning towards improved outcomes for our client base.

 Amina Haita